1940-1945. The resistance in the dutch province of Limburg

 - Aid to People in Hiding L.O. - Police - Helden -

-Alphons van der Mullen was one of the three police officers active in Helden in the resistance (the other two were J.J.
+Alphonse van der Mullen was one of the three police officers active in Helden in the resistance (the other two were J.J.
 Grijsbach and G.W.H. van Amerongen.
-He was their local chief or Opperwachtmeester).
-They and the other pilot helpers were all members of the local L.O. and K.P. section. …
+He was their local chief or …

 wall: left, row 21-03